pcbouman-eur/TSP-D-Instances/README.md

 Currently this repository only contains Geometric Instances.

 This repository contains the instances used for the paper *Optimization Approaches for the Traveling Salesman Problem with Drone.
 Niels Agatz, Paul Bouman, and Marie Schmidt.
-Transportation Science, Articles in Advance.* [https://doi.org/10.1287/trsc.2017.0791](https://doi.org/10.1287/trsc.2017.0791)
+Transportation Science 2018 52:4, 965-981* [https://doi.org/10.1287/trsc.2017.0791](https://doi.org/10.1287/trsc.2017.0791)

+In the 1.3 version of the repository, we also added uniform instances of sizes 10 to 20 that we solved in the paper *Dynamic programming approaches for the traveling salesman problem with drone.
+Paul Bouman, Niels Agatz and Marie Schmidt.
+Networks.
+2018; 72: 528– 542.* [https://doi.org/10.1002/net.21864](https://doi.org/10.1002/net.21864)

-You are kindly requested to cite this paper if these instances are relevant to your research.
+You are kindly requested to cite these papers if these instances are relevant to your research.
 Some relevant Java code to work with these instances can be found [in this related Github repository](https://github.com/pcbouman-eur/Drones-TSP).

 ## Grammar of Geometric Instances
 A Geometric instance defines a set of points in a two dimensional plane.
 The distance between two points is assumed to be the Euclidean distance.